northox/stupid-password/README.md

 Here's the requirements:

 * ensure the length is greater or equal to 8 characters; AND
-* ensure is contains 4 charsets (i.e. uppsercase, lowercase, numeric and special characters);
+* ensure is contains 4 charsets (i.e. uppsercase, lowercase, numeric and special characters); AND
 * if environmental context is supplied, the list must not match the environmental context (regex) (e.g. the name of the company, the name of the application, the name of the site, the username, etc).
+AND
-    * the list must not match with the supplied dictionary which is based on common weak passwords obtained by analysing the latest compromised password databases (stratfor, sony, phpbb, myspace, etc); AND
+* the list must not match with the supplied dictionary which is based on common weak passwords obtained by analysing the latest compromised password databases (stratfor, sony, phpbb, myspace, etc);

+Additionally:

+* Online attacks should be mitigated by implementing anti-bruteforce techniques (e.g. [nicht anti-brueforce](https://github.com/northox/nicht/blob/master/lib/nicht/Nicht.class.php#L633)).
+* Offline attacks should be mitigated by using strong hashing algorithm such as PBKDF2 (e.g. [nicht](https://github.com/northox/nicht/blob/master/src/admin.php#L58) [PDKDF2](https://github.com/northox/nicht/blob/master/lib/nicht/MysqliNichtAuthPbkdf2.class.php#L65)).

+# Some maths
+The maximum entropy provided by stupid password is: lowercase + uppercase + numeric + special = 8 ^(26 + 26 + 10 + 10) = 8^72 = 1.053122917×10⁶⁵

+n.b.
+I consider only 10 possiblities for special characters as most users only use what's on top of the numbers (from a keyboard perspective).

+If you consider loosing up the requirements, be advise that it is better to use 7 characters passwords (7^72 = 7.031676479×10⁶⁰) then to remove the numeric or special charset (8^62 = 9.807971462×10⁵⁵).

 # 1337 speak conversion table

     @ => a OR o